rfvgyhn/min-ed-launcher/README.md

   installation.
 See [details] for how this works.

 ## Usage

+This launcher doesn't setup/link new accounts.
+You'll need to launch Elite: Dangerous at least once with the default launcher for this one to work.

 ### Setup
 #### Steam
 1. Download the [latest release] for your operating system